BRIDGE BIDDING

 • Do not do over another weak hand

-• Do not do a pre-empt from 1st or 4th seat
+• Do not do a pre-empt from 4th seat

 • 3 LEVEL OPENINGS